Azure/ADX-in-a-Day-Lab2/README.md

 ```

 Include **filters for the dashboard** so that the queries do not need to be modified if the user wants to analyze the charts with different values of a parameter.
 For example, users would like to analyze the charts over the last week, the last 14 days as well as the last 1 month.
-Users would also like to analyze the charts by different transportation modes.

 Hint 1: In the query window, explore the “Share” menu.